About Maiala Park Lodge

-Maiala Park Lodge is re-opening in Spring 2021.
+Maiala Park Lodge re-opened in Spring 2021.

 Maiala Park Lodge is a bespoke accommodation venue in the Brisbane hinterland where you can just be you.
 We celebrate the diversity of country, cultures, communities and, of course, our guests.
 We have a self-contained cottage as well as a number of suites with access to shared living areas with views out to Moreton Bay.